CMSgov/ab2d-website/access-test-claims-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" %}

-`RESP2` is set to the headers of the HTTP response (by using the -i option of curl).
+RESP2 is set to the headers of the HTTP response (by using the -i option of curl).

 You’ll receive a response header with a content-location URL.
-This URL contains the job ID:
+This URL contains the job ID (2356b9af-9257-41f4-9d82-4e27542ff1be):

 {% capture curlSnippet %}{% raw %}
 HTTP/2 202